 Central to this function is the need to ensure that the authority has, and makes available, information about the providers of care and support services in its area and the types of services they provide.
 This gathering of market intelligence is equally relevant to the authority’s response to business failure and other service interruptions.

-Where alternative services are to be put in place, an effective response requires a thorough knowledge of the market, which providers provide which services, the quality of each provider’s services and where there is spare capacity in service provision.
+Where alternative services are to be put in place, an effective response requires a thorough knowledge of the market, which providers offer which services, the quality of each provider’s services and where there is spare capacity in service provision.
 In anticipating potential service interruptions, there is also a need to know the vulnerabilities in the operation of the market.
 Service interruptions involving such providers are likely to be more difficult to address.
 The local authority should have knowledge of market vulnerabilities, market capacity and capabilities such as this in order to respond effectively to service interruptions.

-The local authority should understand how providers in their area are coping with the current trading conditions through discussions with the providers themselves.
+The local authority should understand how providers in their area are coping with the current trading conditions and regulations through discussions with the providers themselves.
 Authorities can achieve this without the collection of detailed financial metrics, accounts and business plans that the CQC might utilise in respect of the major corporate providers in the regime.
 The business failure of providers outside the CQC regime will be on a smaller scale, usually with lesser impact, and the local authority should take a proportionate approach to anticipating or getting early warning of business failure.